 Enter the Havana Heritage Foundation.
 Our mission: To promote, preserve, protect, and restore the rich architectural and cultural heritage of Havana.

-June 28, 2018: HHF announces recipient of the 2018 Traveling Grant for Cuban Architects to travel to the UK in July to attend The Prince’s Foundation Summer School for Architects and Builders.
+NEWS - OCTOBER 1, 2018: HHF announces the 2019 competition for a Traveling Grant for Cuban Architects.
+The grant is for travel to the United Kingdom (UK) in July to attend The Prince’s Foundation Summer School for Architects and Builders.
 This three-week program starts in London and then spends two weeks in Scotland based at the historic Dumfries House estate, before returning to London.
-Other HHF partners in the 2018 program are: Royal Institute of British Architects (RIBA), Ludwig Foundation of Cuba, INTBAU Cuba.
-PRESS ANNOUNCEMENT, click here.
+HHF partners in the grant program are: The Prince’s Foundation, Royal Institute of British Architects (RIBA), Ludwig Foundation of Cuba, INTBAU Cuba.
+Application deadline March 1st.
+Note: Applicants must be citizens of Cuba and a resident in the Havana metropolitan area.
+Please contact Chas Miller for details – firstname.lastname@example.org

 Click here to access the application form as a PDF – English/Spanish For 2019, the application deadline will be March 1st – Please contact for details.